Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

 \subsubsection{Multi-band characterization}

-Laser-written tracks in diamond contain both unconverted sp3-bonded lattice and newly formed sp2-bonded carbon.
+Laser-written electrodes in diamond contain both unconverted sp3-bonded lattice and newly formed sp2-bonded carbon.
 Within a confocal voxel, these phases typically coexist as sub-micron domains, so a single Raman spectrum is an average over a heterogeneous local volume.

-In the previous section we showed that the degree of graphitization can be inferred from the intensity of the sp3 line.
+In the previous section we showed that the degree of graphitization can be inferred from the intensity of certain bands (e.g., sp3 line).
 However, relying on a single peak can be fragile in practice because the apparent intensity can be influenced by various factors such as laser power fluctuations, defocusing, local topography and debris, baseline fluorescence, or strain-induced shifts/broadening.

 To mitigate these effects, ratio metrics that combine several informative bands are usually preferred over single-peak readouts.
-In our case the most natural choice is to use the sp2/sp3 ratio, containing the information carried by the G/D complex and the 1332 cm$^{-1}$ diamond line.
-Figure~\ref{fig:3} illustrates this for a representative wire written at 50 $\mu$m s$^{-1}$: a 2D map of the ratio $\rho=I_{1332}/I_{1580}$ provides robust, self-normalized contrast across the field, enabling empirical thresholds that segment the scene into non-graphitized, partially graphitized, and fully graphitized classes.
-Class-averaged spectra make the assignments transparent: pristine regions show a narrow sp3 line accompanied by NV$^{0}$ fluorescence, partially graphitized pixels exhibit concurrent sp3 attenuation and the emergence of D/G features, and fully graphitized regions are dominated by broad D/G bands with a strongly depleted 1332 cm$^{-1}$ line.
+In our case the most natural choice is to use the sp2/sp3 ratio, containing the information carried by the G/D complex and the 1332~cm$^{-1}$ diamond line.
+Figure~\ref{fig:3} illustrates this for a representative wire written at 50~$\mu$m s$^{-1}$.